jjallaire/draftpod/src/components/guide/articles/arena.md

 ### Getting Started

-To get started with a draft or sealed deck for play on Arena, select a set to play with and then specify the **4/4/1/1** cardpool for the set (this will ensure that you can draft no more than the 4 copies of each common and uncommon in the set):
+To get started with a draft or sealed deck for play on Arena, select a set to play with and then specify the **6/3/1/1** cardpool for the set (specifying a larger number of commons and uncommons makes for better variety, and Arena 40-card decks permit more than 4 copies of a card):

 <p>
 <img src="/images/guide/arena-cardpool.png" width="100%" />